HamzaKhan08/ImgCompressorAI/README.md

 # 🪪 Passport Photo Maker (AI-Powered ID Photo Generator)

-A production-ready, privacy-first Passport Size Photo Maker web application that allows users to upload their photo and automatically generate passport-compliant ID photos for multiple countries and document types with AI-assisted face alignment, background removal, and print-ready export.
+AI-powered Passport & ID Photo Maker web app that automatically generates passport-compliant photos with face alignment, background removal, and print-ready export.
+Built with a privacy-first architecture where uploaded images are processed per session and automatically deleted after use.

 ---